zachchan105/tmewc/typescript/api-reference/interfaces/BitcoinClient.md

 ▸ **getTransactionHistory**(`address`, `limit?`): `Promise`\<[`BitcoinTx`](BitcoinTx.md)[]\>

-Gets the history of confirmed transactions for given Bitcoin address.
+Gets the history of confirmed transactions for given Meowcoin address.
 Returned transactions are sorted from oldest to newest.
 The returned result does not contain unconfirmed transactions living in the mempool at the moment of request.